aaronbloomfield/slp/docs/git-intro.md

 ### Tagging

 A tag is a way to denote a particular commit or a particular date.
 For example, version releases are typically tags.
 This differs from a branch, which is when development is going to go in multiple different directions.
-A tag is just a means to demarkate a point in time.
+A tag is just a means to demarcate a point in time.
 Consider the main [linux kernel repo](https://github.com/torvalds/linux) -- there are a *lot* of tags there.

 In the examples below, we use "v1.4" as the tag name, but it can be any string.